yousefgheibi/yousefgheibi/README.md

 ### Glad to see you here! &nbsp;

-A self-taught Front End Developer with +2 of experience working with Javascript / Typescipt / Angular / Ionic and passion for responsive website design.
+A self-taught Front End Developer with +2 of experience working with Javascript / Typescipt / Angular passion for responsive website design.
 Adept at contributing to a highly collaborative work environment, finding solutions, and determining customer satisfaction.
 In addition, I am interested in security and reverse engineering and I do minor activities in this field.

 </br>